Ismoh/NoitaMP/README.md

 - soler91

 I appreaciate your help a lot!
-If you spot anything I should mention, feel free to create a issue or get in contact to me!
+If you spot anything I should mention, feel free to create a issue or get in touch with me!

-Also special thanks to the guys, who share your libraries, frameworks and other stuff.
+Also special thanks to the ppl, who share their libraries, frameworks and other stuff.
 See below!

 ### Used libraries, frameworks and other stuff